Vadnais-Snail Lakes Regional Park Master Plan

 The Vadnais-Snail Lakes Regional Park and surrounding area has seen above normal precipitation and groundwater levels over the past 10 years that have led to flooding of roads, trails and park picnic areas.
 Currently, several sections of the trail system are closed due to flooding, along with the public beach and picnic area near Snail Lake.
 Ramsey County Parks & Recreation has been working with Ramsey-Washington Metro Watershed District (RWMWD) and the city of Shoreview to collect data, make drainage improvements and address flooding issues to private residences and public infrastructure.

 The data, which includes modeling of flood impacts and physical surveying of drainage features, will allow for accurate assessment of water elevations and predicting where future flooding impacts will occur.
 This information will be used as part of the framework for the regional park master plan update to determine where to replace impacted trails and facilities, so they are resilient to future flooding.
-This master plan update is a requirement of the Metropolitan Council as the overseer of the regional park and trails system.
+This master plan update is a requirement of the Metropolitan Council as the overseer of the regional parks and trails system.

 Master plan update – final draft